pi-top/pi-top-Python-SDK/packages/keyboard/README.rst

 ===========================
-pi-top Python Core
+pi-top Python Keyboard
 ===========================

-A set of core utilties used by the pi-top Python SDK.
+A simple interface for using pi-top keyboards.